kubestash/docs/docs/guides/kubedump/overview/index.md

 2. Then, she creates a `BackupStorage` custom resource that specifies the backend information, along with the `Secret` containing the credentials needed to access the backend.

 3. KubeStash operator watches for `BackupStorage` custom resources.
-When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file into the target storage.
+When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file to the target storage.

-4. Then, she creates a `BackupConfiguration` custom resource which specifies the targeted standalone volume and also creates  an encryption `Secret` resource which will be used to encode/decode the backed up data.
-The `BackupConfiguration` object specifies the `Repository` pointing to a `BackupStorage` that contains backend information, indicating where to upload backup data.
-It also defines the `Addon` information with a specified tasks and their configuration parameters to be used for backing up the volume.
+4. Then, she creates a `BackupConfiguration` custom resource that specifies the target, the Addon info with a specified task, etc. It also provides information about one or more repositories, each indicating a path and a `BackupStorage` for storing the backed-up data.

 5. KubeStash operator watches for `BackupConfiguration` custom resources.